stellar/slingshot/spec/ZkVM.md

 A _scalar_ is an integer modulo [Ristretto group](https://ristretto.group) order `|G| = 2^252 + 27742317777372353535851937790883648493`.

-Scalars are encoded as 32-byte arrays using little-endian notation.
+Scalars are encoded as 32-byte arrays using little-endian convention.
 Every scalar in the VM is guaranteed to be in a canonical (reduced) form.